Berit is Secretary General.

-She is primarily responsible for the committee’s work on human rights in most of the former Soviet republics, with the exception of Russia.
+She is primarily responsible for the committee’s work on human rights in Europe.

 For more than 20 years, Berit has worked on democracy building and human rights issues, primarily in Russia, Eastern Europe and Central Asia, but also through assignments in Asia and Africa.
 She has extensive experience with international election observation and as an election expert and is passionate about the individual’s right to co-determination and sees the value of free and fair elections.

 Berit has worked with most of the Helsinki Committee’s core countries, but has generally been responsible for Azerbaijan and Belarus.
 She has also been our communications manager for many years.